Skyline Swansea

 About Us

 Skyline is an international tourism company delivering real fun to global communities.
-Headquartered in New Zealand, Skyline has sites in Queenstown and Rotorua (New Zealand), Calgary and Mont Tremblant (Canada), Sentosa (Singapore), Busan and Tongyeong (South Korea) and soon to be Kuala Lumpur (Malaysia).
+Headquartered in New Zealand, Skyline has sites in Queenstown and Rotorua (New Zealand), Calgary and Mont Tremblant (Canada), Sentosa (Singapore), Busan and Tongyeong (South Korea) and Kuala Lumpur (Malaysia).

 Creating leisure sites with gravity-fuelled fun for all ages and abilities, Skyline prides itself on opening up adventure tourism – with a focus on sustainability and accessibility for all.